 Employment Outlook and Salary Info

-Digital media specialists who work as multimedia artists and animators earned a mean annual wage of $70,300 in 2015, reports the U.S. Bureau of Labor Statistics.
-The Bureau stated that jobs for multimedia artists and animators is expected to grow 6 percent from 2014 to 2024.
+Digital media specialists who work as multimedia artists and animators earned a mean annual wage of $84,780 in 2019, reports the U.S. Bureau of Labor Statistics.
+The Bureau stated that jobs for multimedia artists and animators is expected to grow four percent from 2018 to 2028.

 Professionals in digital media need to constantly improve their knowledge of technology and Internet-related information processing.
 New media and digital media artists pursue a master's degree to further their aesthetic development in a studio-intensive Master of Fine Arts program.
 This also allows students to explore more theoretical or academic approaches to problems in digital media.